LLMFAO/whosnight/replit.md

 - June 17, 2025.
 Implemented teen user role with configurable permissions system - parents can control teen access (read-only or specific modification permissions for calendar, events, tasks, and expenses)
 - June 17, 2025.
 Fixed approval system so changes from any user show up for appropriate parents to approve, with proper pending items logic
 - June 17, 2025.
 Fixed change history system by adding entity tracking (entityType and entityId) to action logs - history modals now show complete change details with current status display
+- June 17, 2025.
+Improved event visibility by changing event dots from blue to white with gray border - now visible on all colored date backgrounds
+- June 17, 2025.
+Enhanced change history with user-friendly labels ("Night assigned", "Approved") instead of technical terms and improved timestamp formatting
+- June 17, 2025.
+Implemented auto-disable read-only mode when individual teen permissions are granted - provides visual feedback to parents
 ```

 ## User Preferences